 - TOM WILSON -

 Tom's career and personal interests revolve around Sustainability, Community and Design.
 He capped off a Master of Environmental Science degree with an academic research thesis (2018) on the subject of Surfing and Sustainability, which led to the conception of Wave Changer in 2019.
-Since then, Tom has received the Green Hero Award at University of Technology Sydney (UTS) in 2019, was a finalist in a green business competition for his design of a biodegradable surfboard, and is currently working on a report with Northern Beaches Council to encourage surfers and the surf industry to shift to greener ways.
+Since then, Tom has received the Green Hero Award at University of Technology Sydney (UTS) in 2019, was a finalist in a green business competition for his design of a biodegradable surfboard, and is currently writing a guide to encourage surfers and the surf industry to shift to greener ways.
 Tom presently works as a product developer for a consultancy team specialising in environmental sustainability.
 He's also an occasional graphic artist and product designer/maker who likes to tinker with unorthodox materials.